-Shamba Dynamic was awarded a place in the Social Grant Program because it has in-depth datasets which allow for DeFi and insurance applications, which are eco-friendly, which can subsequently reach users from around the world.
+Shamba Dynamic was awarded a place in the Social Grant Program because it has in-depth datasets which allow for DeFi and insurance applications, which are eco-friendly and can subsequently reach users from around the world.

 2. Protofire: Protofire is well-known as a provider involved with development and consultancy services.
-Protofire focuses on blockchain, and the provider has significant experience in developing decentralised protocols, smart contracts, and other components.
+Protofire focuses on blockchain, and the provider has significant experience in developing decentralized protocols, smart contracts, and other components.

 Protofire has been involved with several projects, including Maker, The Graph, Tezos, and several others.

-Protofire received a grant from Chainlink to integrate the proprietary Chainlink oracles into IoTeX, which is a customised, custom-built blockchain project that is used to support the Internet of Things (IoT) applications.
+Protofire received a grant from Chainlink to integrate the proprietary Chainlink oracles into IoTeX, which is a customized, custom-built blockchain project that is used to support the Internet of Things (IoT) applications.